Introduction

 TL;DR

 βTL;DRβ stands for βToo Long, Didnβt Readβ.
-So unless you are truly interested in the technology of websites and how this website in particular was created, you will probably want to stop reading the rest of this page.
+Unless you are interested in the technology of websites, and how this website in particular was created, you will probably want to stop reading here.

 Markdown